coredev-uk/homelab/README.md

 ## Feedback & Suggestions

 If you have any recommendations or suggestions for improving this homelab configuration, please feel free to contact me at [core@coredev.uk](mailto:core@coredev.uk).

+---

+*This project was developed with assistance from AI to help with configuration management, documentation, and infrastructure optimization.*